jungtaekkim/bayeso/paper.md

 \end{equation}
 where $\mathcal{X} \subset \mathbb{R}^d$ is a $d$-dimensional space.
 In
-general, finding a solution $\mathbf{x}^\star$ of \autoref{eqn:global_opt}, called a global optimizer on $\mathcal{X}$, is time-consuming since we cannot employ any knowledge in solving this problem.
+general, finding a solution $\mathbf{x}^\star$ of \autoref{eqn:global_opt}, i.e., a global optimizer on $\mathcal{X}$, is time-consuming since we cannot employ any knowledge in solving this problem.
 Compared to other possible approaches, e.g., random search and evolutionary algorithm, Bayesian optimization successfully shows its effectiveness by utilizing a probabilistic regression model and an acquisition function.
-In particular, the sample-efficient approach of our interest enables us to employ it in various real-world applications such as hyperparameter optimization [@SnoekJ2012neurips], automated machine learning [@FeurerM2015neurips; @FeurerM2022jmlr], neural architecture
+In particular, the sample-efficient approach of our interest enables us to apply it in various real-world applications such as hyperparameter optimization [@SnoekJ2012neurips], automated machine learning [@FeurerM2015neurips; @FeurerM2022jmlr], neural architecture